facet/gatekeeper/README.md

 The following steps will get gatekeeper running locally:

 1. [Install mongodb](http://docs.mongodb.org/manual/installation/) and start the service.
-2. run `npm install facet-gatekeeper` in your project's root directory
+2. run `npm install facet-gatekeeper --save` in your project's root directory

 You'll likely want to secure some or all of your API.
-To do so first create an api user through the mongo shell.
-You can typically do so with the following two commands:

-`use <your database name>`

-`db.users.insert({ "username" : "apiadmin", "password" : "change_me", "api_key" : "change_me_too", "permissions" : [ { "action" : "*", "level" : 1 } ] })`

-You'll obviously want to change `<your database name>`, `change_me` and `change_me_too`.
-The api_key field is only required if you want to use basic auth.
-See [configuration section](#configuration) for setting the auth method.
+To setup your first API user  run `node install` and answer the prompts.

 Set `GatekeeperAPI.apiAuthMiddleware()` to be used by your app/router.
 If you're creating an express app, you can do so by adding `app.use(GatekeeperAPI.apiAuthMiddleware());`.
 Be sure to include that middleware call before declaring/binding any routes you wish to restrict access to.

+If you don't want to require api authentication for usage you should instead use `GatekeeperAPI.facetInit()` to initialize the module with the request lifecycle objects.
+The facetInit() function is available to all facet modules and only needs to be used once, regardless of the number of facet modules in use.

 ## Configuration